nynnejc/ITU-course-FAAFTW/README.md

 ## Special Thanks

-This course is leaning heavily on the curicculum the instructor has helped teach and develop at [Hack Your Future Copenhagen](https://github.com/HackYourFuture-CPH/curriculum), which has been made in close collaboration with [Hack Your Future Amsterdam](https://github.com/HackYourFuture/curriculum).
+This course is leaning heavily on the curicculum that was previously used for this class, although this is a new and revised version which has a number of additions.
+It also takes inspiration from courses the instructor has helped teach and develop at [Hack Your Future Copenhagen](https://github.com/HackYourFuture-CPH/curriculum), which has been made in close collaboration with [Hack Your Future Amsterdam](https://github.com/HackYourFuture/curriculum).
+A large section of the links section has been adapted from Andreas Mehlsen's comprehensive and well-updated [web skills guide]https://andreasbm.github.io/web-skills/).
 This course has also benefitted from inspiration from Rune Madsen's course [Programming Design Systems](https://runemadsen.com/syllabi/programming-design-systems/) and wouldn't have been possible without support from members of the Copenhagen web developer community.
 Many thanks!